DickiAndriyadi/delos/README.md

 - Counter Each Endpoint (localhost:8080/counter - GET)

-5. Any additional information that you think we should know before running the application
+`5.
+Any additional information that you think we should know before running the application`

 - How to run all unit test:  ``go test ./... -cover``
 - This API runs MySQL database from localhost, so prepare the database in your localhost first (you can use delos.sql in this folder)
 - Please create Farm data first before creating data on Pond, because if it is not created first it will cause an error
 - if you want to use POSTMAN Collection, it's in this folder (Test Delos.postman_collection.json)